coderefinery/manuals/coderefinery-mooc.rst

 * Of course, you can go join the student room during breaks, other sessions, and so on.

-* Zoom polls won't work.
-We can use another service for that instead (e.g. presemo.aalto.fi).
+* Zoom polls won't work, since the instructors and audience aren't in the same Zoom meeting.
+This is one reason we already use HackMD for polls (though there are other options, such as presemo.aalto.fi, which could work in even larger courses).

 * You will have more than just the registered students in another room as an audience.
 Your audience includes students in the breakout